Let the Love Begin (TV series): Cast and characters

+Casting

+Actor Andre Paras made an appearance as Bradley, who originated from the Philippine television drama series The Half Sisters.

+Production

+Principal photography commenced in April 2015.

 Ratings

 According to AGB Nielsen Philippines' Mega Manila household television ratings, the pilot episode of Let the Love Begin earned a 19.7% rating.
-While the final episode scored a 22.1% rating which is the series' highest rating.
+The final episode scored a 22.1% rating, which is the series' highest rating.